rompe/ansible-workstation/README.md

 * [Eclipse Docker Tooling](https://marketplace.eclipse.org/content/eclipse-docker-tooling)

-For the EGit Mylyn Connector (which should be [here](http://marketplace.eclipse.org/content/github-mylyn-connector) bit isn't at the moment), add these Update Sites:
+For the EGit Mylyn Connector (which should be [here](http://marketplace.eclipse.org/content/github-mylyn-connector) but isn't at the moment), add these Update Sites:

 * http://download.eclipse.org/egit/updates